-I was always dreaming about dark skies, because I live in sub-urban area with relatively strong light pollution.
-Two friends returned from Gavdos where they spent their summer vacation and told me that they have never seen so many stars in the sky – at that moment I was tempted.
-One year later I decided to combine our summer vacation (mid Semptember) with chasing of the dark skies.
-Swimming, snorkeling, hiking during the day and photographing, observing during the night.
+I was always dreaming about dark skies because I live in a suburban area with relatively strong light pollution.
+Two friends returned from Gavdos where they spent their summer vacation and told me that they had never seen so many stars in the sky – at that moment I was tempted.
+One year later I decided to combine our summer vacation (mid-September) with chasing the dark skies.
+Swimming, snorkeling, hiking during the day, and photographing, observing during the night.

-We have been to Greece already, so we knew what to expect – beautiful beaches, people with great hospitality and tourists everywhere.
+We have been to Greece already, so we knew what to expect – beautiful beaches, people with great hospitality, and tourists everywhere.
 But Gavdos is something different.
-It is a small island south from Crete.
+It is a small island south of Crete.
 The island is the southernmost point of the entire European continent, which is optimal for astrophotography, because the deep space objects, which are near to the horizon in Switzerland, are 12° upper in the sky.
-Only few people live on Gavdos, which means there is no light pollution compared to other Greek islands.
+Only a few people live on Gavdos, which means there is no light pollution compared to other Greek islands.
 There are neither big hotels, discotheques nor organized beaches.
-On the other hand there are places where you can sleep and there are many taverns where you can get something delicious.
-Moreover in all taverns is a Wi-Fi.
-Electricity is mostly produced by the solar panels and stored in the batteries and some taverns use generators, so there is electricity available whole night.
+On the other hand, there are places where you can sleep and there are many taverns where you can get something delicious.
+Moreover in all taverns is Wi-Fi.
+Electricity is mostly produced by solar panels and stored in batteries and some taverns use generators, so there is electricity available the whole night.
 This means you don’t have to carry heavy batteries to power the mount or camera cooling with you.